Daily Newsletters

 Naot Women’s Catania Sandals

 “People with diabetes are prone to foot and leg problems because they’re more likely to develop poor circulation and nerve damage known as neuropathy,” says podiatrist Elizabeth Daughtry, DPM.
-Neuropathy can cause anything from odd sensations, such as swelling, numbness, tingling, burning, or even coldness, all the way to no sensation in the feet, aka “losing protective threshold.”
+Neuropathy can cause anything from odd sensations (such as swelling, numbness, tingling, burning, or even coldness) to no sensation at all in the feet, aka “losing protective threshold.”
 Someone with reduced circulation and sensation could step on an object, get injured, and not feel a thing.

 Watch on FN

-A 2019 review published in the Journal of Diabetes and Metabolic Disorders found that therapeutic and orthopedic shoes specifically made for diabetics can help reduce the risk of developing ulcers and other diabetes-related injuries.
+A 2019 review published in the Journal of Diabetes and Metabolic Disorders found that therapeutic and orthopedic shoes specifically made for diabetics can help reduce the risk of developing ulcers and other injuries tied to diabetes.
 “Picking the right shoes is important for people with diabetes because, if you don’t protect your feet appropriately, you could develop a non-healing wound that may subsequently put you at risk for an amputation or even a life-threatening emergency,” says podiatrist Miguel Cunha, DPM.

-So what goes into a quality diabetic shoe for men and women?
-A wide fit, plenty of depth, and soft interiors and linings are key to avoiding rubbing and chafing that can lead to sores and injuries, says Dr. Rushton.
+What exactly goes into a quality diabetic shoe for men and women?
+A wide fit, plenty of depth, and soft interiors plus linings are key to avoiding rubbing and chafing that can lead to sores and injuries, says Dr. Rushton.
 There are plenty of diabetic shoes on the market — including slippers for diabetics, slip-on sneakers, walking shoes, and comfortable sandals — that boast all these qualities.

-To narrow down this list of the best shoes for diabetics, we researched top options on the market and spoke to top podiatrists for the picks they personally recommend.
+To narrow down this list of the best shoes for diabetics, we researched top options on the market and spoke to industry-leading podiatrists, who provided picks they personally recommend.
 Shop these expert-approved diabetic shoes below.

 Best Shoes for Diabetics with Neuropathy